-8 Steps to a Winning Small Business Marketing Budget
+Creating a Small Business Marketing Budget in 8 Simple Steps

-1. Identify Needs
+1. Identify Budget Needs

+Identify and prioritize both short-term and long-term business and marketing goals.
 If you already have marketing campaigns in the pipeline, be specific when budgeting for the goals of those campaigns.
-For instance, if a particular campaign goal is to generate leads, it will have different spending requirements than a campaign advertising a limited-time special offer.
+For instance, if a particular campaign’s goal is to generate leads, it will have different spending requirements than a campaign advertising a limited-time special offer.

-2. Identify Your Targeted, Ideal Audience
+2. Identify Target Audience

-3. Determine Marketing Channels
+3. Identify Marketing Channels